This XCOM: The Board Game review was made after playing the game six times.

 - I also like those special effect cards because they force you to think hard about when to use them.
 It adds that extra bit of push-your-luck that most people like in board games.

 - I like the layout and look of the board.
-It does look kind of busy at first, but after a few rounds you do have a good feel for it and clearly shows how the world is being impacted by the invasions.
+It does look kind of busy at first, but after a few rounds you do get a good feel for it and it clearly shows how the world is being impacted by the invasions.

 - XCOM: The Board Game is very challenging, so players can expect to lose a lot of games.
 Anyone who doesn’t like a game that is really difficult may not XCOM very much.
 Even after playing on the tutorial setting and the lowest difficulty, the game is still very hard to beat.